You are here5 Ways to Increase Yields (with any strain)

 How much light is too much light?

-Most indoor growers are unlikely to provide too much light to their plants - cannabis plants can use a surprising amount of light naturally!
+Most indoor growers are unlikely to provide too much light to their marijuana plants - cannabis plants can use a surprising amount of light naturally!
+Outdoors in the wild, cannabis grows best in direct sunlight.

-As long as an indoor grower doesn't keep lights too close, it is usually impossible to provide too much light and actually hurt your cannabis garden.
+Therefore as long as an indoor grower keeps their grow lights the right distance away, they're unlikely to provide too much light and actually hurt their cannabis garden.

-- CFLs and fluorescent grow lights are relatively weak and should be kept as close to your cannabis plants as possible while keeping heat under control.
+- CFLs and other fluorescent grow lights are relatively weak and can be kept as close to your cannabis plants as possible while keeping heat under control.

-- With the various LED grow lights, the distance lights should be kept from the plant will vary from model to model, and it's important to listen to the manufacturer's specifications when it comes to deciding how close to keep LEDs to your plants.
+- LED grow lights generally should be kept at least 12" away, and 3W or 5W models should usually be kept 18+" away for the best growth.
+The distance needed for LED lights varies from model to model, so it's important to listen to the manufacturer's specifications when it comes to deciding how close to keep LEDs to your plants.
+Modern LED grow lights are very powerful, and It's very easy to light-burn your plants with LEDs.

-- How Far Away Should MH/HPS Grow Lights Be From My Plants?
+- MH/HPS grow lights usually should be kept 1-2 feet away, though the distance needed depends on the size of your bulb.
+How Far Away Should MH/HPS Grow Lights Be From My Plants?

 - With all grow lights, it's important to have some sort of cooling or exhaust system in place to prevent heat stress and help bring fresh CO2 to the plants.